-This study employed descriptive survey research design to get opinions from teachers in Nakuru County about teachers' competency and implementation of CBC.
+This study employed descriptive survey research design to get opinions from lecturers in public universities about lecturers' retooling and implementation of CBC.
 According to Mugenda and Mugenda (2003), descriptive survey design is used in collecting data from the members of a population in order to determine the current status under study.
 This design is deem appropriate because it is an efficient method of collecting descriptive data regarding characteristics of a sample.